Updated: Mar 8

-How are they linked?
+So how are they linked?

-To put this simply: in order to justify or explain how the premises are related to the conclusion (or how the premises entail or imply the conclusion), other premises will need to be brought into the argument in order to do so.
-Moreover, a further premise will be required in order to tell us (or show us) how (or why) it’s the case that if the premises are true, then the conclusion must follow and also be true.
-And that added explanation (or justification) will itself now be a premise within the argument.
+To put this simply: in order to justify (or explain) how any given premises are related to a conclusion (or how the premises entail or imply the conclusion), then a further premise will need to be brought into the argument in order to do so.
+Moreover, another premise will be required in order to tell us (or show us) how (or why) it’s the case that if the premises are true, then the conclusion must follow and also be true.

-Of course now the same problem will repeat itself.
+Of course the same problem will repeat itself.

-That solution is simply to say that the added premise isn’t needed in the first place.
-That is, there’s a link between premises and conclusion which doesn’t need to be explained (or justified) by a further premise.
+That solution is simply to say that no added premises are needed in the first place.
+That is, the link between the premises and the conclusion doesn’t need to be explained (or justified) by a further premise.

-Why is that?
+So why is that?

-Nonetheless, that sounds (at a prima facie level) like a cop-out.
+The (or one) answer is to say that the premises and conclusion are simply linked by a rule of inference.
+That rule itself explains (or shows) the relation between the premises and the conclusion.
+Nonetheless, that sounds (at least at a prima facie level) like a cop-out.
 To simply say that premises are linked to a conclusion by a rule of inference doesn’t appear to be saying anything… much.
-Indeed that rule, again, will need to be explained by a further premise.
-It can also be said that saying that “premises are linked to a conclusion by an inference rule” is itself a justification or a further premise.
+Surely that rule -again! — will need to be explained by a further premise.

 In other words, it’s not a justification: it’s just a rule.
-Perhaps it’s something that “can be seen but not said” (to use Wittgenstein’s phrase); just as the logical nature of the logical constants can’t be said, only seen.
+It’s something that “can be shown but not said” (to use Wittgenstein’s much-quoted phrase); just as the nature of the logical constants can’t be said, only shown.